Thangam-11/house-price-project/README.md

 Outlier Visualization: We identify and rectify outliers by leveraging Seaborn's Boxplot.
 This straightforward visualization aids in pinpointing outlier-rich features.
 Our chosen remedy is the Interquartile Range (IQR) method, which brings outlier data points into alignment with the rest of the dataset, bolstering its resilience.

+ **Algorithm Selection**: After thorough evaluation, Random Forest Regressor, demonstrate commendable testing accuracy.
+Upon checking for any overfitting issues in both training and testing, both models exhibit strong performance without overfitting concerns.
+I choose the Random Forest Regressor for its ability to strike a balance between interpretability and accuracy, ensuring robust performance on unseen data.

+- **Hyperparameter Tuning with GridSearchCV and Cross-Validation**: To fine-tune our model and mitigate overfitting, we employ GridSearchCV with cross-validation for hyperparameter tuning.
+This function allows us to systematically explore multiple parameter values and return the optimal set of parameters.
+`{'max_depth': 20, 'max_features': None, 'min_samples_leaf': 1, 'min_samples_split': 2}`

+**Contributing**

+Contributions to this project are welcome!
+If you encounter any issues or have suggestions for improvements, please feel free to submit a pull request.

+**Contact**

+📧 Email: thangamani1128@gmail.com

+For any further questions or inquiries, feel free to reach out.
+We are happy to assist you with any queries.